dhruvk989/Web-scrapping-for-playstore-apps-/README.md

-# Web-scrapping-for-playstore-apps-
-Web scrapping for playstore apps
+Automated App Review Extraction from Google Play Store This project automates the extraction of app reviews from the Google Play Store using Selenium, BeautifulSoup, and pandas.
+It efficiently handles dynamic content loading, pagination, and error handling to scrape reviews and save them into structured Excel files for easy analysis.

+Features
-🔹 Automated Login & Navigation: Using Selenium, I automated the login process to the reviewapp.mobi platform and navigated to each app's review page.
+Automated Login & Navigation: Logs into the reviewapp.mobi platform and navigates to each app's review page.
-🔹 Data Extraction: Parsed review data, including user ratings and review content, using BeautifulSoup.
+Data Extraction: Parses review data, including user ratings and review content.
-🔹 Data Transformation & Storage: Stored the extracted data into individual Excel files for easy analysis and reporting.
+Data Transformation & Storage: Stores the extracted data into individual Excel files.

-Key Highlights:
-Dynamic Web Scraping: Handled dynamic content loading and pagination efficiently with Selenium's WebDriverWait and JavaScript execution.
+Dynamic Web Scraping: Handles dynamic content loading and pagination.
-Data Parsing: Extracted ratings accurately by counting star icons and cleaned review content for better readability.
-Batch Processing: Processed multiple apps' reviews in a single run, saving hours of manual work.
+Batch Processing: Processes multiple apps' reviews in a single run.
-Error Handling: Implemented robust error handling to manage stale element references and page load issues.
+Error Handling: Manages stale element references and page load issues.
-Technologies Used:
-Selenium: For automating web interactions and navigating through pages.
-BeautifulSoup: For parsing HTML content and extracting meaningful data.
-pandas: For transforming data into structured formats and exporting to Excel.
-ChromeDriver: For controlling the Chrome browser.
-Next Steps:
-Scaling Up: Plan to scale this solution to handle more apps and different review platforms.
-Data Analysis: Using the extracted data for sentiment analysis and user feedback trends.
-📂 Sample Data & Code: Attached are some sample extracted Excel files and a certificate of completion.

-📈 Output Insights: This automation helps in quickly gathering user feedback, which is crucial for app developers to understand user satisfaction and areas of improvement.

-Feel free to reach out if you have any questions or need insights into how this can be applied to your projects.
-Happy to share more details and collaborate! 😊
+Prerequisites
+Python 3.x
+Google Chrome
+ChromeDriver (compatible with your Chrome version) Selenium
+BeautifulSoup
+pandas
+Installation
+Usage
+Open get_data_and_parse.py and replace the placeholder email and password in the login function with your credentials for reviewapp.mobi.

+Optionally, update the data_to_parse list with your desired apps and their corresponding Google Play Store URLs and dates.

+Run the script:
+The script will:

+Log into reviewapp.mobi.
+Navigate to each app's review page.
+Extract and save review data into HTML files.
+Convert the HTML files to Excel files with structured data, including ratings.
+Note
+Manual Intervention: The script will handle pagination automatically.
+However, if a button is not detected, you may need to manually click the "Next" button and rerun the script.
+Date Configuration: You can edit the date in the data_to_parse list to customize the date range for the reviews you want to extract.